cablelabs/micronets-pi/README.md

 It will also copy the startup script to `/etc/init.d`

 ## Operation
-- You may have to edit `python/onboard.py` and change the urls if the server base url is not `https://alpineseniorcare.com/micronets`
+- You may have to edit `config/thisRegistration.json` and change the url if the server base url is not `https://demo.alpineseniorcare.com/micronets2`
+- On first run, if `config/thisRegistration.json` does not exist, it is created by copying `config/registration.json`
-- Navigate a browser window to `https://alpineseniorcare.com/micronets/device-list`
+- Navigate a browser window to `https://alpineseniorcare.com/micronets2/portal/device-list`
 - Power on the device (make sure battery has a good charge)
+	- Ensure red slide switch (master on/off) on side is in the on position (towards the display)
+	- Momentarily press the RED button to power on the device.
+It will take a few minutes for the display to come on.
-- Click the 'Fn' button.
+- Click the GREEN button.
 	- Green LED should flash slowly
 	- Device should appear in browser
-- If you click the 'Fn' button again, it will cancel the onboarding and the device will disappear from the browser.
+- If you click the GREEN button again, it will cancel the onboarding and the device will disappear from the browser.
 - Otherwise, click the device in the browser
 	- You will be redirected to the MSO authentication server
 	- Scan the QRCode if you have the iPhone or just click on the QRCode
 	- Pairing should complete and the green LED should remain lit.
 - To 'un-onboard', click the black recessed reset button on the side of the device.
 	- Green LED should flash rapidly for a second, then remain off.
 Certs and wpa_supplicant have been reset
-- The red slide switch on the side of the device is the mode switch.
+- The recessed black slide switch on the side of the device is the mode switch.
 	- When active, a new device key/UID is generated each time.
 Otherwise the key/UID is reused.
 	- TODO: Indicator on display
+- Power off the unit by momentarily pressing the RED button.
+This does an orderly shutdown of the Raspberry Pi so that the SD card does not become corrupted.
+- Lock the device off by sliding the red switch on the side down (away from the display).
+- To cycle the wifi connection and restart the python script, press the green and red buttons at the same time (press green first, and release red last).
+This is way faster than powering off/on the device.

 ## Troubleshooting
 Log file: `/tmp/protomed.log`